 - Divide the dough evenly in half, and set aside one half.
 Roll out one of the halves of dough onto lightly floured surface into a large rectangle about 2/3-inch thick and 14 x 12 inches wide/long.

 - Using a spoon, mash the remaining 3/4 cup (1 1/2 sticks) butter until smooth.
-Spread half of butter over rolled out dough using back of large spoon.
+Spread half of the butter over rolled out dough using back of large spoon.
 Save rest of butter for remaining dough.

 - In a medium sized bowl add the diced apple with the sugar and cinnamon.
 Stir gently to combine.
 Evenly scatter half of the apples over the dough; save the remaining apples for the other half of the dough.

 - Starting at the longest side, roll tightly into a log.
 Using a long piece of unflavored dental floss, loop under the log of dough and pull up and criss-cross ends to cut into 1/2-inch thick circles.
 You can cut the rolls into larger circles if you want bigger rolls.
-Place into baking pan, barley touching.
+Place into baking pan, barely touching.
 You may need to adjust a bit.
 Cover with plastic wrap and drape a couple flour towels over the top of the plastic wrap.

 - Repeat with the remaining dough, butter and apple mixture.